 While most of our activity results in the development of a hardware and software platform, the platform is only a means to an end: we care about the experience that is enabled by the platform.

-We believe that to learn robotics you have to be able to touch one.
-You learn by touching and doing.
+We believe that to learn robotics you have to be able to touch a robot.
+We learn by handling and doing.

-We try to join the maker spirit with the academic spirit: the experiences are fun, but there is also a path towards more academic learning.
+We join the maker spirit with the academic spirit: the experiences are fun, but there is also a path of academic learning.

-We strive to design a hardware/software platform that is inexpensive and easily reproducible.
+We strive to design a hardware/software platform that is inexpensive and experiences that are easily reproducible.

 The story of Duckietown